flecoqui/TestWebSqlApp/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy an .Net Core Application on Azure App Service and using Azure SQL Service</p>
-For this deployment the source code of the .Net Core application is also avaiable on the same depot.
+This template allows you to deploy a .Net Core Application on Azure App Service and using Azure SQL Service.
+For this deployment the source code of the .Net Core application will be stored on github and automatically deployed on Azure App Service.

 ![](https://raw.githubusercontent.com/flecoqui/TestWebSqlApp/master/Docs/1-architecture.png)